xieqk/wider_person_search/README.md

 1. Data preparation: crop out all the images of the candidates and name them with their id.

-modify lines 6~7 to your own data path, for example:
+modify lines 6~7 of `crop.py` to your own data path, for example:

 ```Python
 trainval_root = '/data2/xieqk/wider/person_search_trainval'